 This switch connects the display console with either an I/O channel or the system control panel.
 The CRT-display portion of this switch, labeled "scan," determines the type of display to be produced on the CRT when the scan key is pressed.
-The enable diagnostic message and tape operation portions of this switch are for customer engineering use.
+The enable diagnostic message and tape operation portions of this switch are used by the customer engineer.